Fayaz409/Sentiment-Analysis/README.md

 * Make sure to train the model and save the model, vectorizer, and encoder before running the application.
 You can add a separate training script or include training code in `model.py`.
 * Ensure the paths to the model, vectorizer, and encoder files are correctly specified in `model.py`.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-* This project uses TensorFlow/Keras for building the neural network model.
-* NLTK is used for text preprocessing.
-* Flask is used for building the web application.

 # The Trained Model file.

-## You can find the code where I have trained my Sentiment Model which is used in the website.
+## You can find the code where I have trained my Sentiment Model which is used in the website in the SentmentAnalysis.ipynb file.
+## and the dataset in Sentment_model file in csv files.

 The code utilizes an Amazon product review dataset.
 Here's a brief overview of the data preparation steps: